drug-design/course/docs/chapters/molecular-similarity.md

 ### 2D Descriptors: Fragments and Substructures

-Substructural descriptors "fragment" the molecule into smaller entities and determine whether the resulting fragments match a pre-defined dictionary.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/2d-descriptors-fragments-substructures-fb6e53d9'><i class='fa fa-play' aria-hidden='true'></i></button>Substructural descriptors "fragment" the molecule into smaller entities and determine whether the resulting fragments match a pre-defined dictionary.
 They have the advantage of being easy to interpret.

 ![](https://media.drugdesign.org/course/molecular-similarity/2d_desc.png){: loading=lazy }
 #### Spectra-Derived Descriptors

-An additional method that does not calculate descriptors from the small molecule directly but uses "natural phenomena" for this purpose is employed by the class of spectra-derived descriptors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/spectra-derived-descriptors-37a55eea'><i class='fa fa-play' aria-hidden='true'></i></button>An additional method that does not calculate descriptors from the small molecule directly but uses "natural phenomena" for this purpose is employed by the class of spectra-derived descriptors.
 Based on either experimental or calculated spectra (which may be IR spectra or others), spectra are encoded, for example by analyzing their zero crossings.
 One of the methods in this category is the EVA descriptor, which is based on the vibrational absorption spectrum.

 ![](https://media.drugdesign.org/course/molecular-similarity/spectra_desc.png){: loading=lazy }